 - Eligible education loans consolidated with loans owned by any other person;

 - Education loans that are currently in default;

 - Loans for which the associated documentation does not identify the loan as applicable to undergraduate or graduate education;

 - Loans not obtained from a Government entity or commercial lending institution.
 Most loans made by private foundations to individuals are not eligible for repayment;

-- Loans that have been repaid in full;
+- · Loans that have been repaid in full;

 - Loans subject to cancellation;

 - Personal lines of credit;

 - Parent PLUS Loans (made to parents);

-- Residency relocation loans; and
+- · Residency relocation loans; and

 - Credit Cards.

-The Health Care Commission and the Office of Higher Education will be the final authority in determining qualifying educational loans.
+The Health Care Commission will be the final authority in determining qualifying educational loans.